 - “I notice sister is very upset that you took her stuffy without asking.”

-Step 2) Direct the child to take ownership to make the situation right in that moment, or to make a plan for different choices in the future (and state that plan to the person who was upset or wronged).
+To make the situation right at that moment or to make a plan for different choices in the future, direct the child to take ownership (and state that plan to the person who was upset or wronged).

-“You grabbed that toy from Jackson, and now he’s sad.
+- “You grabbed that toy from Jackson, and now he’s sad.
 What can we do to make it better?”
 This gives the child a chance for a “do-over”.

-Or, “What could you do differently next time?”, and then ask them to state that agreement.
+- “What could you do differently next time?”, and then ask them to state that agreement.
 “Ok, next time you will ask sister before you take a toy out of her room.
 Great plan.
 Let’s go tell sister that and give her back the toy.”

 Ie. If the child is not willing to give back the toy, then you leave the playdate, or if they won’t trade toys, the toy they stole goes away until tomorrow.
 Whatever outcome you choose, it will be most effective if it is something you have the power to enforce.

 Over time, using these 3 steps should be a positive way to help the child to take ownership of their mistakes, in a solution-focused way.

 If you’d like more personalized guidance, contact Flora today.

 *This article was originally published in Montana Parent Magazine.